• Skip to main content

 What to serve with it?

 When I serve this frozen fruit salad as a side dish for a brunch or lunch, I like to pair it with my Eggs Benedict Breakfast Casserole, Sweet Potato Hash, Spinach and Bacon Quiche, or Southern Cheese Grits Casserole.
-Of course, you could also include Sausage Cheese Bread, Southern Fried Potatoes, Sweet Potato Biscuits, or Sweet Potato Bread to round the menu out.
+Of course, you could also include Sausage Cheese Bread, Southern Fried Potatoes, Sweet Potato Biscuits, or Sweet Potato Bread ,to round the menu out.

 This frozen salad is also an excellent, light, cold, and refreshing dessert to serve during the spring and summer for casual backyard barbecues.
-Then, I like to serve it with main dishes such as Grilled Ham Steak, Smoked Spatchcock Chicken, Simple Lemon Grilled Whole Chicken, Grilled Pork Tenderloin, and Grilled Bone-In Pork Chops.

 Sharon’s tips: